ceramicskate0/JWT-Dashboard/README.md

 JWT Viewer extension for Burp

 ## 🚀 Features
-- A single view for all JWTs found during your pentest that intigrates with all other (as of today) JWT tools found in the Burp extensions market place.
+- A single view for all JWTs (Because lets be honest it needs it) found during your testing that intigrates with all other (as of today) JWT tools found in the Burp extensions market place.
+- Makes 1 single view to work with JWTs in the tool vs a dozen little windows.
-- Adds a prompt to intigrate with Gen AI
+- Adds a prompt to intigrate with Gen AI to expand on the other tools.

 ## 📋 Requirements